-NA6.1_Scope
+NA6.1 Scope

-This procedure provides for non-rated site-built skylights, and alterations to fenestration up to 1,000 ft2 (other than a repair or replacement glass) (i.e., repairs or replacement of glass), with an option to comply with the Energy Standards.
+This procedure provides for non-rated site-built skylights, and alterations to fenestration (i.e., repairs or replacement of glass), with an option to comply with the Energy Standards.
 The Center of Glass (COG) values are required to be used in Equation NA6-1, NA6-2 and NA6-3 and shall be determined by the manufacturers in accordance with NFRC procedures.
 A copy of the manufacturer cut sheets or data sheet shall be provided identifying the COG values as an attachment with the Fenestration Certificate of Compliance.